jd28/nwnx-effects/README.md

 ### 1) Creation

-    int tickRate = 5;
+    const int EFFECT_TRUETYPE_MY_FUNKY_EFFECT = 100;
-    effect v = EffectCustom(tickRate, 1, 2, 3);
+    effect v = EffectCustom(EFFECT_TRUETYPE_MY_FUNKY_EFFECT);

 is used to create a new effect.
+You need to use IDs larger than the latest one provided by bioware (EFFECT_TRUETYPE_DEFENSIVESTANCE = 95).

-`tickRate` is a positive integer describing the interval in which the effect "heartbeat" will trigger.
-The value is in seconds.
+All IDs larger than that are assumed to be custom effects.

-Any following parameters are completely opaque to nwnx_effects and can be put to use by you as you see fit; however it is good practice to use the first parameter as a "custom effect type" flag to differentiate between your implemented effects.
+You should use local integers, strings, objects and floats (as per nwnx_structs) to define behaviour or to keep state for your new effect.

 ### 2) ApplyEffectToObject